 The dollar climbed to a more than four-year peak on Friday after a report showing the U.S. economy created more jobs than expected last month.

 Stocks surge on Goldilocks scenario.
 Markets benefiting from an economy that's not too hot, not too cold.

-CNBC's Carl Quintanilla reports on all the market moving events in Europe today, including a fall in euro zone inflation and the EU ban on five Russian banks from raising capital.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including strong euro zone retail sales and the strong U.S. dollar continues hit the euro and British pound hard.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including Spain falling back into negative territory and a fall for the euro to a 9 month low.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the latest euro zone manufacturing data and international airlines drop on Ebola fears.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a warning from BP, and news UBS revealed a U.S. dark pool investigation.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including euro zone inflation hitting a 5-year low.

 Many strategists seem nervous that economic data going forward will come in lower than expected.
 Thus far, those fears seem well-founded.